messi-dataset/messi-dataset/README.md

 ## Platform and Equipment
   The drone used to collect images is a remotely controlled **DJI MAVIC 2 PRO**.
 Due to regulation limitations, the drone was flown at line-of-sight over streets.
 The downward-looking **RGB camera** was a **DJI-FC6310R** with a **5472×3648 resolution**.
-Images were taken so that two subsequent ones have an approximately 70% overlap between images.
+Images in Agamim Path and IrYamim Path were captured so that the two subsequent ones have an approximately 75% overlap between images.
+Images in Agamim Descend were captured between about 120 m and 10 m, every 1 m, with decreasing overlap between images.
 The **INS/GPS** uses **RTK positioning** for maximum accuracy.
 Orientation was obtained from a magnetometer carefully placed on the platform to minimize magnetic disturbances.

  ## Annotated Data
   Images were annotated using the [V7](https://www.v7labs.com/) image annotation tool, designed to speed up the annotation of images captured with a relatively large overlap area.
 Annotations include **16 classes** (including the “void” class of unannotated pixels).